jimbobbennett/StarWarsCopilot/README.md

 This repo has the following structure:

 - README.md - this file with initial instructions
-- 9 lessons in folders numbered 1-9 with before and after code.
+- 9 lessons in folders numbered 1-9 with the final code from the lesson.
 Each lesson builds on the previous one.

 ## Lessons